 3.7/5

-Explore FirstLight 100mm Mak with Twilight Nano AZ Mount
+Explore FirstLight 127 Mak with Twilight Nano AZ Mount

 Rank 3

-The Sky-Watcher Skymax 127 offers excellent optical performance, and we see it as an ideal match for the compact, versatile, and high-tech AZ-GTi GoTo mount.
-The AZ-GTi can be used as a GoTo mount or even manually.
-That means, unlike GoTo mounts from Celestron, we can push the telescope around the sky by hand without affecting its GoTo alignment.
-The GoTo usage control is via our smartphone/tablet with the free SynScan app or another app such as SkySafari Pro.
+The Sky-Watcher Skymax 127 offers excellent optical performance and is an ideal match for the compact, versatile, and high-tech AZ-GTi GoTo mount.
+Unlike Celestron’s GoTo mounts, the AZ-GTi allows manual movement without affecting its GoTo alignment.
+The GoTo usage control is via our smartphone/tablet with the free SynScan app or third-party apps such as SkySafari Pro.
 The Skymax 127 package includes two eyepieces, a star diagonal, and a red dot finder to get you started.
 The whole package is also fairly compact when broken down.

 Sky-Watcher 102 mm Skymax AZ-GTi Mak GoTo